AQaddora/music_downloader/README.md

+Here's the updated `README.md` with samples for downloading using a YouTube URL, along with a note recommending using the song name for better metadata matching:

+---

 # Music Downloader 🎶

 **Music Downloader** is a Python tool that downloads music from YouTube and automatically embeds metadata, album artwork, and lyrics from Genius.
 Perfect for building your offline music library with well-organized tags and rich media.